The-Peso-G/nightlite/README.md

 in `gm17/mimc`.
 This can be done by changing the `HASH_TYPE` variable to `'mimc'` and proceeding as normal.

-**Note about MiMC hashing**
+Note about **MiMC hashing**:

 Along with completing the trusted setup with `HASH_TYPE = mimc`, be sure to use the same environment variable in merkle tree, otherwise there will be a mismatch.
-Nightlite's `config.js` ensures that the parameters are set correctly for MiMC hashing, but if you have a separate config file, those parameters could be overwritten and cause issues.
+Nightlite's core `config.js` and merkle tree specific `merkleTree/config.js` ensure that the parameters are set correctly for MiMC hashing, but if you have another global config file, those parameters could be overwritten and cause issues.

 In particular, MiMC hashing requires merkle tree nodes to be 32 bytes long, but SHA uses 27 bytes.
-This is ensured in `config.js` with:
+This is ensured with:

 ```sh
 const nodeHashLength = process.env.HASH_TYPE === 'mimc' ?
 32 : 27;